yetke7/ObjectSegmentationThesis/README.md

 	python3 -u visualize.py --dir_path /home/data/part_sem_seg/pretrained_partnet_ResGCN-28/result --category 20 --obj_no 1

-## The Pose estimation and Object identification on the PVCparts
+## Object identification on the PVCparts
-The Pose estimation and Object identification on the PVCparts data using a Pose Mask R-CNN requires **MATLAB** and a MATLAB license.
+The Object identification on the PVCparts dataset using a Pose Mask R-CNN can be run with this command:

-To recreate the results simple run the pose_estimation.m file with:
+	python3 ObjectDetectionPVCParts.py

-	run(pose_estimation.m)
+Make sure to adjust path to where you have the dataset stored.